boardsource/docs/build_guides/rechteck.md

 ![all switches installed](https://images.boardsource.xyz/switches%20instlled.jpg)

-Now you can test your PCB to make sure every switch works if not pop out the switch that does not work and check for bent pins.
-Also a good time to check and make sure each stab moves easily.
-They can be misaligned really easy and will cause your cap to stay pressed.
+Now you can test your PCB to make sure every switch works.
+If they do not,  pop out the switch that does not work and check for bent pins.
+Also, this is a good time to check and make sure each stab moves easily.
+They can be very easily misaligned and will cause your cap to stay pressed if they are.